 Happy New Year!
-It’s 2014 and it’s time to take a look at your financial life and do some assessing.
-Getting out of debt and saving money often top the list of most popular New Year’s resolutions, but this year I challenge you to create better habits.
+The start of a new year is a great time to take a look at your financial life and do some assessing.
+Getting out of debt and saving money often top the list of most popular New Year’s resolutions, but this year, I challenge you to create better habits.

 Examine your bank account, retirement accounts, credit card statements, monthly payments and debt load and write down three things you rocked at!
-You didn’t think I was going to say that did you?
+You didn’t think I was going to say that, did you?
 Yes, write down three things that you did well.
-Here are mine:

 - I rolled over my old 401(k) to my Roth IRA.

-- We kept our fixed living expenses low so that I could launch my own biz!
+- We kept our fixed living expenses low so that I could launch my own business!

 - Spend less money going out to eat

 Pick One Financial Goal You Can Check Off Your List